Gosego777/Android-ResourceMonitor/README.md

 Android Studio: Integrated development environment (IDE) for Android development.

-Java: Programming language used for developing the app.
+Kotlin: Programming language used for developing the app.

 Android SDK: Software development kit used for building Android applications.